dennis-park/slogo/DESIGN DOC.md

 ===
 Our GUI will utilize Swing components.
 Packages are listed below:

--Send to backend information from the “console” (Possibly in a giant string).
+-Send to backend information from the ï¿½consoleï¿½ (Possibly in a giant string).
 We need to figure out how to represent line breaks?
 Should we preprocess the comments for the backend?